-Many boys today do not know what it means to be a man because they don’t have a man in their lives.
-Many children will go to bed tonight without saying goodnight to their father because he just isn’t there.
+Many boys today don't know what it means to be a man because they don’t have a man in their lives.
+Sadly, children will go to bed tonight without saying goodnight to their father because he just isn’t there.

 Nearly one-fourth of America’s children live in mother-only families.
-Out of the families living in Hamilton county, 39 percent of them are headed by a single mother.
+Locally, 39 percent of Hamilton County families are headed by a single mother.

-These children live with a woman and more than likely, they are taught by a woman at school.
-Where do they see and interact with positive male role models?
-Or, if they are a boy how do they learn what it means to be a man?
+More than likely, a woman teaches them at school and at home.
+So, where do they see and interact with positive male role models?
+Or, how do the boys learn what it means to be a man?
 Television?
 Movies?
 On the street?

-Even in homes where the father is present research shows that the average father spends less than 10 minutes a day one-on-one with his child.
-We are living in a society where emotional and spiritual fatherlessness is becoming the norm.
-Many of today’s fathers did not have positive role models to show them what it means to be a father to a child, so they are not there to show their children what it means to be a father.
+Even in homes where the father is present, research shows that the average father spends less than 10 minutes a day one-on-one with his child.
+In our society, emotional and spiritual fatherlessness is becoming the norm.
+Many of today’s fathers did not have positive role models to show them how to be a father, so they are not there to show their children what it means to be a father.

-Studies have shown that involvement of a father or a positive male role model in the lives of children has profound effects on them.
-Father-child interaction promotes a child’s physical well being, perceptual ability and competency for relating with others.
-These children also demonstrate greater ability to take initiative and evidence self-control.
+Studies have shown that involvement of a father or a positive male role model has profound effects on children.
+Father-child interaction promotes a child’s physical well-being, perceptual ability and competency for relating with others.
+Furthermore, these children demonstrate greater ability to take initiative and evidence self-control.

 How can you make a positive difference for these children?

-- If you are a non-custodial dad you can make the effort to visit with your child more often and be intentional about teaching them important life lessons.
+- If you're a non-custodial dad, make the effort to visit with your children more often.
+You can also be very intentional about teaching them important life lessons.

-- If you are an educator you can encourage fathers to take on a more active role in the classroom.
+- If you are an educator, encourage fathers to be more active in the classroom.

 Every child needs someone who is absolutely crazy about them.
-It is up to us to make sure they have that person.
+Let's make sure they have that person.

 For more information on the importance of fathers, download our E-book "Why Being a Dad is a BIG Deal" Download Here